Spread of Russian-Style Anti-Propaganda Laws

 In June 2013, Moldovan lawmakers passed a bill banning the promotion of “relationships other than those linked to marriage and the family.”
 Only four months later the clause was removed, despite strong objections from the Orthodox Church and officials in Moscow.
 The removal was likely due to a desire on the part of leadership to gain membership in the European Union.
 Some municipal laws, however, are still in effect.

-Additionally, a law entitled “On the Prohibition of Propaganda of Homosexuality Aimed at Children” may be up for consideration.
-The law would ban any information that "can do harm to physical and psychological health, moral and spiritual development of the child, as well as form misconceptions about the social equivalence of conventional and unconventional sexual relationships, and in the future to influence their choice of sexual orientation."
-The law expands on Draft Law No. 0945 to include public demonstrations and public actions.
-If made into law, the bill would levy fines against first time offenders and mandate jail terms for repeat offenses.
+Draft Law No. 1155, entitled “On the Prohibition of Propaganda of Homosexuality Aimed at Children” was submitted to the Verkhovna Rada in late 2012.
+Fortunately, the bill was removed from consideration in April, 2014.
+The law would have banned any information that could "do harm to physical and psychological health, moral and spiritual development of the child, as well as form misconceptions about the social equivalence of conventional and unconventional sexual relationships, and in the future to influence their choice of sexual orientation."
+If made into law, the bill would have banned positive or neutral statements made in print, on air, or as part of any public demonstration or action, and levied fines against first time offenders and mandated jail terms for repeat offenses.